Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33

-ATLANTA (AP) — Demaryius Thomas, who earned five straight Pro Bowl honors and a Super Bowl ring during a prolific receiving career spent mostly with the Denver Broncos, has died at the age of 33.
+Tim Tebow, who delivered perhaps the most famous pass of Thomas’ career, wrote on Twitter that he ”woke up and saw the really devastating news about my teammate and friend.”

+”So many are going to remember him for his athletic ability,” Tebow said, ”but I’ll be remembering him for his kindness, his smile that would light up a room, and the love he had for those in his life.”

-Thomas was found dead in his suburban Atlanta home Thursday night, said Officer Tim Lupo, public information officer for the police department in Roswell, Georgia.
+Thomas was found dead in his home Thursday night, said Officer Tim Lupo, public information officer for the police department in Roswell, Georgia.

-“Preliminary information is that his death stems from a medical issue, and our investigators currently have no reason to believe otherwise,” Lupo said in a statement early Friday.
+”Preliminary information is that his death stems from a medical issue, and our investigators currently have no reason to believe otherwise,” Lupo said early Friday.

-LaTonya Bonseigneur, a first cousin who grew up with Thomas and was so close they considered themselves siblings, told The Associated Press the family believes he died from a seizure.
+LaTonya Bonseigneur, a first cousin who grew up with Thomas, told The Associated Press the family believes he died from a seizure.

-Family members were notified by the Roswell police at about 9 p.m.
-EST that they had found Thomas in a shower at his home.

-“He had been suffering from seizures for over a year, and we believe he had a seizure when he was showering,” Bonseigneur said early Friday.
-“We’re not sure when he died.
-We just spoke with him yesterday.”

 Thomas last played in the NFL in 2019, appearing in 11 games with 10 starts for the New York Jets.
-He officially announced his retirement this past June.
+He announced his retirement this past June in a video posted to the Broncos’ Twitter account.

-He will be remembered mostly for his eight-plus seasons with the Broncos.

-- Crime: FBI releases photos of woman suspected of setting Islamic Center fires

-“We are devastated and completely heartbroken,” the team said in a statement.
-“We were very much looking forward to celebrating Demaryius for years to come as one of the greatest players in franchise history.”
+”I’m just happy to say I’m done and it did me well,” Thomas said.

+The Broncos said they were ”devastated and completely heartbroken” at the death of one of their greatest players, who helped lead them to a pair of Super Bowls and a championship during the 2015 season.

-His contributions to the community went beyond the playing field, the team said, noting his work with the Broncos Boys and Girls Club, hospital visits, his annual football camp and “many other genuine interactions.”
+His contributions to the Denver community went beyond the playing field, the team said, noting his work with the Broncos Boys and Girls Club, hospital visits, and his annual football camp.

 While he put up huge numbers after the Broncos signed quarterback Peyton Manning in 2012, Thomas made his best-known catch the previous season, his second year in the league.

+Brady posted a photo on Twitter of the two together at the Hall of Fame induction ceremony in August.

+”I’m so sad to wake up this morning to hear about the passing of my friend Demariyus Thomas,” Brady wrote. ”We were all blessed with his humility and positive spirit, and we will all miss him.”

-A native of Montrose, a tiny town in southeast Georgia, Thomas managed to make his mark collegiately as a receiver at Georgia Tech — even after the school hired Paul Johnson to replace Chan Gailey as coach.
+Nicknamed ”Bay Bay” as a child after the animated movie ”Bebe’s Kids,” Thomas managed to make his mark collegiately as a receiver at Georgia Tech – even after the school hired Paul Johnson to replace Chan Gailey as coach in 2008.

-Ditching Gailey’s pro-style offense, Johnson installed the run-oriented scheme that had been so successful for him at lower-division Georgia Southern.

-Despite a huge drop-off in the number of passes the Yellow Jackets threw, Thomas was often left in single coverage and managed to show off the skills that would lead the Broncos to take him with the No. 22 overall pick in the 2010 draft.
+Johnson installed a run-oriented option scheme, greatly reducing the number of pass plays.
+But Thomas was often left in single coverage and managed to show off the skills that would lead the Broncos to take him with the No. 22 overall pick in the 2010 draft.

+”He was such a talent with a great heart for helping others,” Johnson said. ”He had the ability to make everyone around him feel special.”

+Current Georgia Tech coach Geoff Collins was on Gailey’s staff during Thomas’ first year at the school in 2006.
+The former player visited Collins’ team in August during its preseason camp.

 Thomas finished his career at Georgia Tech with 120 receptions for 2,339 yards and 14 touchdowns in three seasons.